Contribute to Debusine

 $ sudo apt install debusine-server debusine-worker debusine-client

-And follow the instructions to set up Set up a debusine server, Set up a debusine worker or Set up debusine-client.
+And follow the instructions to set up Set up a Debusine server, Set up a Debusine worker or Set up debusine-client.

 Write access to the git repository